How California cannabis shops operate despite a federal ban

-FRESNO, Calif.
-(KSEE/KGPE) – California’s pot shops operate legally under state law – but cannabis remains illegal under the federal Controlled Substances Act.
-A balance that makes operating a marijuana-based business tricky in The Golden State.
+California’s pot shops operate legally under state law – but cannabis remains illegal under the federal Controlled Substances Act.
+A balance that makes operating a marijuana-based business tricky in the Golden State.

 Federal law states that anyone who grows, possesses, uses, sells, transports or distributes cannabis can be subject to criminal prosecution in federal court.
 So how can a cannabis business operate while two layers of law seemingly contradict each other?

-“There are challenges, but things have improved a lot over the last few years,” revealed Lauren Fontein, one of the founders of The Artist Tree – one of Fresno’s first-ever retail cannabis dispensaries.
+“There are challenges, but things have improved a lot over the last few years,” said Lauren Fontein, one of the founders of The Artist Tree – one of Fresno’s first-ever retail cannabis dispensaries.

 One of the biggest hurdles is financial.